Cyclic reduction densities for elliptic curves: The density of the set of primes of cyclic reduction

-Let $E$ be an elliptic curve defined by an integral Weierstrass equation $y^2=x^3+Ax+B$ with coefficients $A, B$ in the ring of integers $\OO_K$ of a number field $K$.
-To $E$ we associate its discriminant
+We define our elliptic curve $E/K$ by an integral Weierstrass equation $y^2=x^3+Ax+B$ with coefficients $A, B$ in the ring of integers $\OO_K$ of the number field $K$.
+To this model of $E$ we associate the discriminant

-The primes $\gothp$ of $K$ coprime to $\Delta_E$ are the primes \emph{of good reduction} of~$E$.
-For such $\gothp$, reduction modulo $\gothp$ yields an elliptic curve $E_\gothp$ over the residue class field~$k_\gothp$.
-Note that with this model of $E$, primes $\gothp$ of $K$ over 2 are never primes of good reduction.

-We begin by formally stating the criterion for a prime $\gothp$ of good reduction of $E$ to be a \emph{prime of cyclic reduction} of $E$, i.e., a prime for which the finite group $E_\gothp(k_\gothp)$ is cyclic.
+The primes $\gothp$ of $K$ coprime to $\Delta_E$, which are necessarily of odd characteristic, are the primes \emph{of good reduction} for this model of~$E$.
+Changing the model, or providing a minimal model, will only affect the reduction type of finitely many primes, and this is irrelevant for our density questions.
+For primes $\gothp$ of good reduction for $E/K$, the reduced curve modulo~$\gothp$ is an elliptic curve $E_\gothp$ over the residue class field~$k_\gothp$.
+We begin by formally stating the key criterion for a prime of good reduction of $E/K$ to be a \emph{prime of cyclic reduction} of $E/K$, i.e., a prime for which the finite group $E_\gothp(k_\gothp)$ is cyclic.